Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Related Works

-\textbf{Performance Improvement Guarantee. } Performance improvement guarantee is a fundamental concern in both online RL and offline RL settings.
-In online RL, performance difference bound \cite{schulman2015trust, kakade2002approximately, ji2022update, zhang2023how}, return discrepancy \cite{janner2019trust, luo2018algorithmic} and regret bound \cite{osband2014model, curi2020efficient} are widely adopted schemes to get a performance improvement guarantee.
-In offline RL, CQL-based methods \cite{kumar2020conservative, yu2021combo} also enjoy safe policy improvement guarantees.
-However, most works focus on the single-task setting, leaving the performance improvement guarantees in the multi-task and COMRL settings largely unexplored.
-We first provide a theoretical justification w.r.t the performance improvement guarantee for prior COMRL works.
-Then, we prove that it is possible to achieve monotonic performance improvements by reining the task representation shift ignored by prior COMRL works, thereby showcasing the advantage against them.
+\textbf{Performance Improvement Guarantee. }\quad Ensuring performance improvement is a key concern in both online and offline reinforcement learning settings.
+In online RL, performance improvement guarantees are often established through methods such as performance difference bounds~\citep{kakade2002approximately, schulman2015trust, ji2022update, zhang2023how}, return discrepancy~\citep{luo2018algorithmic, janner2019trust}, and regret bounds~\citep{osband2014model, curi2020efficient}.
+In offline RL, CQL-based methods~\citep{kumar2020conservative, yu2021combo} also enjoy safe policy improvement guarantees.
+However, most works focus on the single-task setting, leaving the performance improvement guarantees in the context-based meta-RL settings largely unexplored. \hai{ While ContrBAR~\citep{choshen2023contrabar} also benefits from the performance improvement guarantee, the theoretical insight focuses on the online setting.
+Additionally, it is tailored to one particular approximation of $I(Z;M)$ as it makes assumptions specific to this approximation. } In contrast, our work \hai{focuses on the general offline setting}, addressing a broader class of algorithms that maximize various bounds of $I(Z;M)$.